kanyimboalinafe/LITA_DATA-PROJECT/README.md

 # TITLE: LITA_DATA-PROJECT
 # project Overview

-This data analysis project aims to provide insights into the sales and subscription performance starting from 2023-2024.
-By examining different aspects of sales data and customers, we aim to identify trends, offer data-driven recommendations, and achieve a deeper understanding of the company's performance.
+This data analysis project aims to provide insights into sales and subscription performance from 2023 to 2024.
+By examining different aspects of sales data and customers, we aim to identify trends, offer data-driven recommendations, and better understand the company's performance.
 ### DATA SOurces
 An Excel dataset *LITA Capstone _Datase_ cvs* consisting of sales and customer data was provided
 ### Data Analysis Tools